BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 ## Configuring Your VPS

-You're now ready to log.
 You'll need to look up the IP address of your new machine, and then you should be able to SSH in:

 ```
 $ ssh root@192.168.1.52
 ```

-You'll need to do some bog-standard configuration, then do some work to improve the security of your machine.
+Now, you'll need to do some bog-standard configuration, then some work to improve the security of your machine.

 _If you already have your own techniques for setting up a machine, go ahead and follow them, then jump ahead to "Setting Up a User", then "Installing Bitcoin".
 Otherwise,continue on!_